sguox002/leetcode/leetcode-all.md

 greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-161	One Edit Distance    		32.5%	Medium
+insert/delete/replace exactly one char to make s==t. insert/delete: length +-1 so swap to convert insert to delete
+- find the first mismatch: if length the same compare others, if not remove the char.
+->>

 <<-179	Largest Number    		30.1%	Medium
 rearrange a list of number to get the max number
 greedy: which one goes first using string compare